maximus5684/dash_pi/README.md

   * Connect constant power input to battery
   * Connect ground to nearby metal chassis mounting point
   * Connect turn-on wire to ignition signal from old head unit
+* Solder header pins onto, at least, pins 13 and 14 of the HifiBerry DAC+
+  * Warning: According to HifiBerry, this will void your warranty
 * Put together Raspberry Pi, Raspberry Pi Touch Monitor, and HifiBerry DAC+
 * Install DCDC-USB power supply
   * Connect constant power input to red input wire